sagarv1997/laravel-rp-velocity/README.md

 # RpVelocity

-RpVelocity Package has Laravel Console commands which help in creating a standard repository pattern in Laravel Project.
+RpVelocity Package has Laravel Console command which help in creating a standard repository pattern in Laravel Project.

 ## Installation